mcmcanulgithub/nuix/README.md

 1. 5 is actually treated as 6

-2. Decimals are rounding instead of being exact
+2. Decimals are rounding to nearest whole number instead of being exact

 3. Multiplication with anything returns the correct value plus 2